 In this economy digitization enabled that we can be in touch with whomever we want, twenty four hours a day.
 As result, social networks such as Facebook and Linked have transposed our daily lives.
 And Twitter telling us in real time of an event anywhere…

 Well, at the end of the day we’ve move on where we are now, starting the 4th industrial revolution.
-Have you heard lately about artificial intelligence, internet of things, big data, or augmented reality or chat bots – the list go on…
+Furthermore, have you heard lately about artificial intelligence, internet of things, big data, or augmented reality or chat bots – the list go on…